Skip to content

 set.headers

-Allowing us to append or delete a response headers represent as Object.
+Allowing us to append or delete response headers represented as an Object.

 typescript